 Recorder Letter Notes

 Recorder players often arrive from school music, home practice, or classroom search terms that are much more specific than a general song library.
-They want recorder letter notes, an easy visual chart, and a set of songs that feels ready for eight-hole beginner use without requiring a staff-reading detour.
+They want recorder letter notes, an easy finger chart, and a set of songs that feels ready for eight-hole beginner use without requiring a staff-reading detour.
 This hub is written around that context, with familiar melodies that work well for recorder classes, first solo practice, and students who need to connect note names to simple finger patterns quickly.

 Featured Songs

 These song pages are the fastest way to move from a topic page into actual practice.
-They keep the public runtime intact while giving search visitors a more intentional path into the library.
+They keep the public runtime intact while giving search visitors a more intentional path into the library, including the right recorder setup or whistle key when a song supports it.

 Twinkle, Twinkle, Little Star